Last Updated: September 02, 2021

 Dentistry

-Candidates who wish to study dentistry will be dealing with the treatment of teeth and gums.
-This will involve diagnosing the patient according to the trouble they are facing and providing the consequent treatment which will be necessary to heal the patient.
-They will also deal with other tasks like realigning teeth, providing instructions on oral health, and sometimes even provide patients with information relating to the diet choices they have to make for better oral health.
+Candidates who wish to study dentistry will be dealing with treating teeth and gums.
+This will involve diagnosing the patient according to their trouble and providing the consequent treatment necessary to heal the patient.
+They will also deal with other tasks like realigning teeth, providing instructions on oral health, and sometimes even providing patients with information about diet choices they have to make for better oral health.

-To be a Dental Assistant, candidates will be required to complete their Associate’s program at the very least which will take a duration of 2 years or more depending on the university of their choice.
-Candidates who wish to become a dentist or an oral surgeon will have to attend a dental school for an undergraduate program which has a duration of 4 years in all.
+To be a Dental Assistant, candidates must complete their Associate’s program at the very least, which will take two years or more, depending on the university of their choice.
+Candidates who wish to become a dentist or an oral surgeon must attend a dental school for an undergraduate program, which lasts four years.
 They will also be able to do a master’s program in the field if they wish to research in the area beyond the level required for practicing the profession.

-The courses taught by colleges and universities for a degree program in dentistry include anatomy, physiology, biochemistry, oral anatomy, oral pathology, etc.
+Colleges and universities teach courses for a degree program in dentistry, including anatomy, physiology, biochemistry, oral anatomy, and oral pathology.

 Neuroscience

-The field of neuroscience deals with the study of the brain and the nervous system with sub-fields like cellular and molecular neuroscience, systems neuroscience, cognitive neuroscience, etc. It is an interdisciplinary field that links subjects relating to thoughts, consciousness, and the brain.
-Most often, a course in neuroscience is taken up at a research level with candidates pursuing the subject as a specialization during their MD program.
+The field of neuroscience deals with studying the brain and the nervous system with sub-fields like cellular and molecular neuroscience, systems neuroscience, cognitive neuroscience, etc. It is an interdisciplinary field that links subjects to thoughts, consciousness, and the brain.
+Most often, a course in neuroscience is taken at a research level, with candidates pursuing the subject as a specialization during their MD program.

-Taking neuroscience as a major will take a duration of 4 years to complete whereas graduate programs, though rare, can be completed in 2 years.
-Doctoral programs in the subject are offered by the top medical schools where they focus on behavioral neuroscience, cognitive neuroscience, developmental neuroscience, and even quantitative psychology.
+Neuroscience majors take four years to complete, whereas graduate programs, though rare, can be completed in 2 years.
+Doctoral programs in the subject are offered by the top medical schools, and they focus on behavioral neuroscience, cognitive neuroscience, developmental neuroscience, and even quantitative psychology.

 Healthcare Administration

 Studying healthcare administration is a safe option for candidates who wish to work in the healthcare sector but do not wish to stay as frontline workers.
-This course can be taken by candidates at an undergraduate level since it does not require candidates to complete pre-medical courses.
-It comes under the fields of healthcare, business, and scientific research letting candidates manage the functioning of healthcare institutions.
+Candidates can take this course at an undergraduate level since it does not require candidates to complete pre-medical courses.
+It comes under the fields of healthcare, business, and scientific research, letting candidates manage the functioning of healthcare institutions.

-Candidates will be able to do undergraduate and graduate courses in the subject which will take 4 years and 2 years respectively.
-The courses that are taught during the undergraduate program include history and evolution of healthcare, basic illnesses, and diseases, management of healthcare, etc. The courses dealt with during the master’s program include legal aspects of healthcare management, management of healthcare operations, accounting, etc.
+Candidates can take undergraduate and graduate courses in the subject, which will take 4 years and two years, respectively.
+The courses taught during the undergraduate program include the history and evolution of healthcare, basic illnesses and diseases, and management of healthcare.
+The courses dealt with during the master’s program include legal aspects of healthcare management, management of healthcare operations, accounting, etc.

 Nursing

 Nursing is a field under healthcare that requires candidates to work on the frontlines at all times.
-Their job description will include assessing patients, diagnose them according to their physical symptoms, set goals for their recovery and implement the plans they have made for the recovery.
-They will have to check the vital signs of the patient, assess whether the patient is healing or not, ensure the comfort level of the patient is met, etc. Candidates who wish to take up nursing as their profession will be able to do certification courses for the same or take an associate degree or bachelor’s degree in the same.
+Their job description will include assessing patients, diagnosing them according to their physical symptoms, setting goals for their recovery, and implementing the plans they have made for the recovery.
+They will have to check the patient's vital signs, assess whether the patient is healing or not, ensure the patient's comfort level is met, etc. Candidates who wish to take up nursing as their profession can do certification courses for the same or take an associate's degree or bachelor’s degree.

-Candidates will be able to become s registered nurse/RN by completing ASN or BSN after which they will have to pass the NCLEX/National Council Licensure Examination.
-They will also be able to be an Advanced Practice Registered Nurse/APRN by taking a master’s degree in the field or be a Licensed Practical Nurse and work under an RN, APRN, or LPN.
+Candidates can become registered nurses/RN by completing ASN or BSN, after which they must pass the NCLEX/National Council Licensure Examination.
+They will also be able to be Advanced Practice Registered Nurses/APRNs by taking a master’s degree in the field or being a Licensed Practical Nurse and working under an RN, APRN, or LPN.

 Optometry

-Optometry is the field of study that deals with the examination of the eyes and visual system to correct defects and abnormalities that exist.
+Optometry is the field of study that deals with examining the eyes and visual system to correct defects and abnormalities.
 By choosing this field, candidates will learn to provide corrective glasses, manage vision development, perform vision therapy, etc. They will also learn how to prescribe a topical medication for the eye and treat normal bacterial and viral infections in the eye.
-Candidates who take up this field will not be able to do invasive surgeries.
+Candidates who take up this field cannot do invasive surgeries.

-The subjects that are taught as part of the course will include ocular anatomy, pathophysiology, epidemiology, biostatistics, primary care testing, biochemistry for optometry, etc. The entire duration of study to become an optometrist will range between 7 to 8 years in all.
+The subjects taught in the course will include ocular anatomy, pathophysiology, epidemiology, biostatistics, primary care testing, biochemistry for optometry, etc. The entire duration of study to become an optometrist will range between 7 and 8 years.

 Public Health

-This field of study is interdisciplinary in nature with elements of behavioral science, health policy, law, and even ethics.
-The ground on which this field is focused is in the prevention of sickness and disease so that human beings will be able to stay young longer.
-During the duration of the course, candidates will have to learn about the healthcare system in place, communicable and non-communicable diseases, injury, etc.
+This field of study is interdisciplinary, with elements of behavioral science, health policy, law, and even ethics.
+The ground on which this field is focused is in preventing sickness and disease so that human beings can stay young longer.
+During the duration of the course, candidates will have to learn about the healthcare system in place, communicable and non-communicable diseases, injuries, etc.

-The courses that are taught will include evidence-based public health, public health data, social and behavioral sciences, environmental health, health insurance, healthcare systems, etc. This course is offered at an undergraduate and graduate level with the course being either online or offline.
+The courses will include evidence-based public health, public health data, social and behavioral sciences, environmental health, health insurance, healthcare systems, etc. This course is offered online or offline at undergraduate and graduate levels.

-Candidates will be able to take a BS in Public Health and continue it with an MS in Public Health if they wish to do so.
-The undergraduate degree has a duration of 4 years in all whereas the master’s degree is of 2 years/4 semesters only.
+Candidates can take a BS in Public Health and continue it with an MS in Public Health if they wish.
+The undergraduate degree lasts four years, whereas the master’s degree lasts two years and four semesters only.

 Clinical Science

 Clinical science is a field of study that deals with the treatment plans that are provided to patients.
-They are supposed to ensure that the medicines and medical products provided to the patients are efficient enough and work toward reducing the side effects of the medicines that are provided.
-Candidates who wish to learn this subject will need in-depth knowledge in chemistry, biology, and even experimental science since they will mostly be working in labs for long hours.
+They are supposed to ensure that the medicines and medical products provided to the patients are efficient enough and work toward reducing the side effects of the provided medicines.
+Candidates who wish to learn this subject will need in-depth knowledge of chemistry, biology, and even experimental science since they will mostly work in labs for long hours.

-The courses that are taught under the subject include microbiology, precalculus, biology, immunology, genetics, statistics, etc. The courses that are offered by universities include undergraduate and graduate programs where the undergraduate program takes 4 years and the graduate program takes 2 years if the candidate is doping master’s and 5 years if they are doing a Ph.D.
-Candidates will also be able to take a diploma in the course.
+Courses taught under the subject include microbiology, precalculus, biology, immunology, genetics, statistics, etc. Universities offer undergraduate and graduate programs, which take four years.
+The graduate program takes 2 years if the candidate is doing a master’s and 5 years if they are doing a Ph.D.
+Candidates can also take a diploma in the course.

 Podiatric Medicine

-This field of study deals with the diseases and ailments that affect the feet and lower legs of human beings.
-Candidates who have studied this field will have to diagnose and treat patients with ailments in their feet/lower legs and also deal with the complications that can arise due to the presence of other illnesses.
-To become a podiatrist, candidates will have to study in a school that is dedicated to podiatry which implies that they do not have to go to a traditional medical school.
+This field of study deals with the diseases and ailments that affect human feet and lower legs.
+Candidates who have studied this field will have to diagnose and treat patients with ailments in their feet/lower legs and also deal with the complications that can arise from other illnesses.
+To become a podiatrist, candidates will have to study in a school dedicated to podiatry, implying that they do not have to go to a traditional medical school.

-Candidates will have to take an undergraduate degree in the sciences with an emphasis on subjects like biology, chemistry, and physics after which they will have to apply to one of the 9 podiatry schools in the country.
-Here, they will have to do the course for 4 years.
-After course completion, they will be able to do a residency program for 3 years where they will have to train themselves under experts in the field before they can practice as a podiatrist.
+Candidates will have to take an undergraduate degree in the sciences with an emphasis on subjects like biology, chemistry, and physics, after which they will have to apply to one of the nine podiatry schools in the country.
+Here, they will have to do the course for four years.
+After course completion, they will be able to do a residency program for three years where they will have to train themselves under experts in the field before they can practice as a podiatrist.
 Candidates might sometimes have to get separate certifications in the area of specialization.

-The subjects that are taught during the duration of the course include anatomy, physiology, pathology, pharmacology, microbiology, etc. They will also be able to take a DPM/Doctor of Podiatric Medicine if they wish to research in the field of study.
+The subjects taught during the course's duration include anatomy, physiology, pathology, pharmacology, microbiology, etc. They will also be able to take a DPM/Doctor of Podiatric Medicine if they wish to research in the field of study.